OSRS Tank

 These creature locations usually require certain quest completion to travel to the area they are located in.

-Gear Progression for Defence Pures
+Training Gear for Defence Pures

 OSRS Defence Pure Gear List